 A destination for the serious shopper, it’s a must.
 Visit the nearby Freeport, Maine, outpost for iconic wicked good clothing and gear.

-Located at 95 Main Street and it’s open every day and 24-hours a day.
+Located at 95 Main Street in Freeport.
+Open every day for 24-hours a day.

 Cruising

-Portland, Maine, is a popular port-of-call like the Fall Color Cruise on Regent Seven Seas.
+Portland, Maine, is a popular port-of-call like the Fall Color Cruises.